SwiftXcode/SwiftNIO1_XcodeImage/README.md

 ### Use within Xcode

+1. Create new project (Command-Shift-N or File/New/Project ...)
+2. choose macOS / Server / Swift NIO template
+3. check desired options
-Create new project, choose "macOS / Server / Swift NIO" template, check desired options, build and run, and then have fun!
+4. build and run, and then have fun!

 <img src="http://zeezide.com/img/microexpress-nio/01-new-project.jpg" align="center" />